ksaily/ksaily.github.io/instructions/index.md

 TypeAware is a mobile app designed for data collection for research purposes.
 The app will collect your typing metrics such as typing speed between characters, errors made (deleting characters), at what time of the day you are typing and what app you are currently using.
 TypeAware will not collect passwords or the contents of what you have written, the characters you write are replaced with a’s.
+The app will present the user with daily questionnaires that are used to see how well users can learn to estimate their own typing and/or sleep behaviour during the two-week study period.

 You can download TypeAware app from this URL: {INSERT_URL}.
 *Because the app is not published in Google Play Store, you might need to ignore some warnings:*